 (A) The commission may refer for settlement or compromise any complaint or charge pending before the commission or appropriate prosecuting authority.
-The commission will provide written notice of the referral to the respondent, complainant and any other person the commission or the prosecuting authority considers necessary.
+The commission will consult with the respondent, complainant and any other person the commission or the prosecuting authority considers necessary regarding the settlement referral.

 (B) The commission may require the complainant to file a sworn affidavit with the commission setting forth the facts or allegations that the complainant requests the commission to consider during settlement negotiations.
 The complainant must serve a copy of the sworn affidavit on all parties.
 The commission may also require the respondent to file a sworn affidavit in response to the complainant’s allegations within sixty days of the filing of complainant’s affidavit with the commission.